junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > TFW+Mary/John leave Missouri's place, the world outside is full of fallen souls from Heaven.
 Crowley drops by to let them know the Stynes turn into demons and get out.
 They rush back to bunker

 Dean wakes up to the ringing of his phone.
-It takes him a second of disorientation to remember where they are -- the herbal smell in the air reminds him of the psychic.
+It takes him a second of disorientation to remember where they are -- the herbal smell in the air reminds him of the respectable psychic.

 He fumbles for the phone.
 The incoming number on the screen isn't a familiar one.
 He picks it up.

-The other end doesn't have anyone speaking, the sound coming out is a wave of high-pitched white noise, so harsh that it makes eardrums ache -- the kind that is a clear enough telltale to say radios are disrupted by ghosts.
+The other end doesn't have anyone speaking; the sound coming out is a wave of glitching white noise, so fuzzy and chilly that it gives goosebumps -- the kind that is a clear enough telltale to say radios are disrupted by ghosts.

 That makes him dead awake.

-Dean jumps off bed to search for his jacket pocket.
+Dean jumps off the bed to search for his jacket pocket.
 Sam, also woken up, already turns on his EMF.
 Dean holds out his phone.
-EMF screams ghost and the pointer swinging directly to the far end of the red zone.
+EMF screams ghost, and the pointer swings directly to the far end of the red zone.

 "Ghost," Sam mouths.

 Dean thinks for a second, bringing the phone back to his ear, speaking tentatively, "Bobby?
 Is that you?"

-The tone in the speaker shifts, but still a fuzzy noisy one, no audible answer.
+The tone in the speaker shifts, but still a fuzzy noisy one; no audible answer.
 Then the line is dead.

 Dean exchanges a look with Sam, "What do you think?"

 "What happened?"
 Cas wakes up from the extra pull-out at that moment.
-He said he didn't really have to sleep last night, but Dean insisted him get a few hours of closed-eyes just like they do.
-And now he's yawning and his hairs are all ruffled as messy as they possibly can.
+He said he didn't really have to sleep last night, but Dean insisted he get a few hours of closed-eyes just like they do, so he took the pull-out.
+And now he's yawning and stretching, and his hairs are all ruffled as messy as it possibly can.

 Dean catches him up.

 "You think Bobby figured out how to make a haunted phone call?"
 Sam raises his eyebrows.

 "Could be Ash with a burner phone."
-Dean considers, then immediately tensed.
+Dean considers, then immediately tenses.
 "Which means trouble.
-Why else would they get into all these trouble to phone us?"
+Why else would they get into all this trouble to phone us?"
 He starts rushing toward the room door.

 "Must be Lucifer."
 Sam hisses, getting off the bed and hurriedly following him.
 "I was away for too long.
 We should get back."